cbg-ethz/TreeMHN/Example/Demo.md

 ![](Demo_files/figure-gfm/read_AML-1.png)<!-- -->

-To use another dataset, please make sure it is in dataframe format with four columns:
+To use another dataset, please make sure it is in dataframe format with five columns:

+-   `Patient_ID`: IDs of patients, unique for each patient;

--   `Tree_ID`: IDs of mutation trees, unique for each patient;
+-   `Tree_ID`: IDs of mutation trees, unique within each patient;

 -   `Node_ID`: IDs of each node in the tree, including the root node (with ID “1”), unique for each node;